Tell Sabi Abyad: Zooarchaeology and archaeobotany

 In the Halaf period, Tell Sabi Abyad had a fully developed farming economy with animal domestication of predominantly goats, but also sheep, cattle and pigs.
 A small number of gazelle were also hunted, although evidence for hunting and fishing is not well attested at the site.

 Trees that would have grown at the time included poplar, willow and ash.

 Domesticated emmer wheat was the primary crop grown, along with domesticated einkorn, barley and flax.
 A low number of peas and lentils were found compared to similar sites.

 Tell Sabi Abyad II

 Tell Sabi Abyad II measured 75 m by 125 m by 4.5 m high.
 Artefacts found evidenced a very early occupation with calibrated dates of around 7550 and 6850 BC.

 The Pre-Pottery Neolithic B horizon is present; later the site shows an uninterrupted sequence from the pre-pottery to ceramic phase.

 2014 destruction

 In 2014, Peter Akkermans revealed that the site and some storage facilities had been plundered as the result of the Syrian Civil War.
 The site has suffered significant damage from military activity during the Syrian Civil War.
+The site has now been heavily damaged by encroaching development.